Fantasy Football: How to deal with chaotic state of RB landscape going into Week 3

 — Dameon Pierce can't find a running lane behind the makeshift Houston line.

-— Alexander Mattison was stuffed in his first two games.
+— Alexander Mattison was stuffed in his first two games and now appears to have to compete with Cam Akers for carries.

-— The strange Cam Akers story in Los Angeles might finally be over.

 This is not meant to be a complete list.
 There's red ink everywhere, there's blood in the streets.
 The goal today is to help you deal with these challenges, a combination of accepting them and hopefully solving them, too.